ethereum/EIPs/EIPS/eip-draft_Omniverse-DLT_O-DLT.md

         }

         /**
-        * @dev An malicious omniverse transaction data
+        * @notice An malicious omniverse transaction data
         * oData: The recorded omniverse transaction data
         * hisNonce: The nonce of the historical transaction which it conflicts with */